livaage/hep-ml-templates/README.md

 git clone https://github.com/Arvind-t33/hep-ml-templates.git
 cd hep-ml-templates

-# 2) Install with dependencies for your chosen components
+# 2) Install with dependencies for your chosen components and at least one pipeline (to get the pipeline.yaml)
-pip install -e "/full/path/to/hep-ml-templates[xgb,evaluation,data-higgs]"
+pip install -e "/full/path/to/hep-ml-templates[pipeline-xgb,evaluation,data-higgs]"

 # 3) Discover available components
 mlpipe list-extras